'We're Serious With This': Strike Of Casino Workers In Atlantic City Expected Amid Wage Negotiation

 “They say, ‘Oh my gosh, a strike.
 Are you serious?
 We’re not coming then,'” Rosario recalled.
 “We’re serious with this [strike].
 We’re really serious and I believe that we deserve it.”

-Greg Silvestri and his wife stayed at the Borgata earlier this week, and he said he is glad he checked out before the weekend.READ MORE: Pennsylvania Gov. Wolf Expected To Veto Bill That Would Ban Transgender Athletes From Competing In School Sports
+Greg Silvestri and his wife stayed at the Borgata earlier this week, and he said he is glad he checked out before the weekend.READ MORE: Man Killed In Road Rage Shooting In Springfield Identified, Authorities Say

 “If I was staying here this weekend, and I wasn’t getting the service I thought I was being entitled to, I might check out and go somewhere else,” Silvestri said.